Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

 The lowest two Mellin moments of hadronic Generalized Parton Distributions are explored within a model that allows investigation of the inter-related quark and gluon contributions.
 For light quarks their dynamical connection is strong due to quark dressing.
 Our principal focus is the angular momentum $J$ of the nucleon.
 This work employs and extends dynamical insights obtained from our recent model results for quark and gluon momentum fractions $\langle x \rangle_{\rm q/g}$ in both pion and nucleon.
 The employed model is based on the Rainbow-Ladder truncation of the Dyson-Schwinger equations of QCD.
 The special case of a 1-loop treatment of a single hadronic quark is used to motivate several insights and obtain initial estimates such as the Wilson line correction to the established Landau gauge model ($ -7\%$ for both $J_{\rm q}$ and $\langle x \rangle_{\rm q}$), and the "binding gluon" contribution to $\langle x \rangle_{\rm g}$ ($\leq 10\%$).
 We obtain the proton $J$ within 1\% after inclusion of the pion cloud mechanism to produce the sea.
 The gluon second Mellin moments of the proton reflect similar dynamics; ($\langle x \rangle_{\rm g}$, $J_{\rm g}$) are (26\% , 24\%) at model scale, and (40\%, 38\%) at $2$~GeV.
 We also find that $J_{\rm tot}$ is shared almost equally between the total orbital and total intrinsic spin contributions.

 \textbf{Introduction:} It is becoming increasingly evident that the gluon contribution to hadron properties and structure must be accounted for to complement the long-standing quark basis.
 Such a more complete picture is starting to emerge~\cite{Lin:2017snn,Lin:2020rut} from experimental and theoretical work on integral properties such as the quark and gluon parton contributions to the nucleon angular momentum and lightcone momentum~\cite{Deka:2013zha,Yang:2016plb,Yang:2018bft,Fan:2022qve}.
 The lattice-regulated approach to QCD calculations has in recent years moved beyond the low moments of quark parton distribution functions (PDFs) and is able to address the parton angular momentum contributions as well as a more complete momentum fraction $x$-dependence of PDFs, see e.g., \Refs{Sufian:2019bol,Gao:2020ito,Alexandrou:2017oeh,Alexandrou:2020sml}.
 Understanding of how the total angular momentum of the nucleon is made from its constituent quarks and gluons has long been of high interest and a settled picture has not yet emerged.
-The early approach of theoretical models was to supplement the quark spin-isospin SU(6) state with quark orbital contributions generated by selected relativistic models.
-Such approaches could provide almost no guidance for the gluon contribution.
-Since decompositions such as \mbox{$J_{\rm q/g} = L_{\rm q/g} +S_{\rm q/g}$} are not gauge invariant, a direct modeling of $J_{\rm q/g}$ is advantageous.
+The traditional modelling approach has been to begin with the quark spin-isospin SU(6) state and then to supplement it with selected relativistic mechanisms for orbital contributions without clear dynamical consistency.
+The resulting nucleon $J$ was not gauge invariant and hence not an observable; also no guidance could be provided that way for the gluon contribution $J_{\rm g}$.

+Here we investigate the parton decomposition of nucleon $J$ directly from the leading-twist QCD unpolarized generalized parton distributions (GPDs) as formulated by Ji~\cite{Ji:1996ek,Ji:1996nm}.
+The advantage in this approach is that the resulting decompositions \mbox{$J = J_{\rm q} + J_{\rm g}$} and \mbox{$J_{\rm q} = L_{\rm q} +S_{\rm q}$} have established gauge invariant QCD matrix elements for the individual terms~\cite{Ji:1996ek}.
+However separate QCD gauge-invariant matrix elements for each term of a gluon decomposition \mbox{$J_{\rm g} = L_{\rm g} + S_{\rm g}$} have not been established~\cite{Ji:1996ek,Diehl:2003ny}.
+Our main interest is the size of $J_{\rm q/g} $ at model scale, and the dominance of the gluon-in-quark effect from dressing.